hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04a_data_organization.md

 * Funding agencies are increasingly mandating that research projects are developed with a data management plan.

 ### Data Lifecycle
 The data lifecycle displayed below, courtesy of the [HMS Data Management Working Group](https://datamanagement.hms.harvard.edu/), illustrates some things to consider beyond data creation and analysis.
-Below, we discuss components of the lifecycle and how they apply to an RNA-seq experiment.
+Below, we discuss components of the lifecycle and how they apply to any NGS experiment.

 <p align="center">
 <img src="../img/data-lifecycle-base.png" width="600">